neurolib-dev/neurolib/README.md

 ### Whole-brain network

-To simulate a whole-brain network model, first we need to load a DTI and a resting-state fMRI dataset (which is provided in the `./data/datasets/` directory of this repository).
+To simulate a whole-brain network model, first we need to load a DTI and a resting-state fMRI dataset (an example dataset is provided in the `./data/datasets/` directory).

 ```python
 from neurolib.utils.loadData import Dataset